 If it feels like common sense it probably is.
 If you treat people badly, all the technical skills and confidence won’t get you to the top.

-The impact on leadership
+The impact of kindness on leadership

 A large international study with Harvard Business Review found that the leader behavior that had the single most powerful effect on employees was respect.